opennorth/represent-canada-data/README.md

 ### Regular tasks

-For all the following commands, add `--base=path/to/private/data` to run then on the private repository.
+For all the following commands, add `--base=path/to/private/data` to run them on the private repository.

 Load the virtual environment: